grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "That's how," said Percy.

 They shut the _Prospect's_ motor down, and Percy headed up to the bridge on the top of the sail.
-A mini-sub, maybe 15 meters long, had surfaced off their starboard side.
+A mini-sub, maybe fifteen meters long, had surfaced off their starboard side.
 A pair of large men, almost as big as Hemi, were climbing into an inflatable boat.
-They motored across the gap between the two subs, and climbed up the steel rungs on the outside of the _Prospect's_ sail.
+They motored across the gap between the two subs and climbed up the steel rungs on the outside of the _Prospect's_ sail.

 "Transport sub?" was the first question as soon as they stood on the bridge.
-They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like fishermen.
+They wore old moth-eaten wool clothes, like fishermen: tightly worsted slacks and cable-knit sweaters.

-"Yes," said Percy, "we're unarmed: no tubes."
+"Yes," said Percy.
+"We're unarmed: no tubes."

 "Right," said the one of the two who had not spoken yet and spat on her deck.
 "We just gotta do a quick check if ya want to come any closer to the fuckin' island.
 Otherwise, ya gotta go back the way ya came."

 "Well, we got no fuel left, so we're not going back anywhere.
 Get your check over with."

 They climbed down the hatch.
-They spent the next 20 minutes crawling through the _Prospect_ with Shakes and Hemi.
+They spent the next twenty minutes crawling through the _Prospect_ with Shakes and Hemi.
 When they got back to the control room, they were a little less gruff.
 "Eh, fuck.
 Sorry, but being fucking careful in these waters is how we stay in fucking business.
 Y'all seem harmless enough, though it's fucking curious comin' in hauling another sub under ya."

 "Not exactly my original plan," said Captain Percy.
 "So what's the docking procedure here?"

 "Well, first fucking step is the dock fee.
 You pay that to us before you dock."

 Percy suddenly regretted her comment that they were out of fuel.
 She had accidentally given them a lever to extract whatever they wanted from her for this "docking fee."
 And extract they did.
-Based on her experience, she estimated that probably 15 percent of the price they quoted her was legitimate.
+Based on her experience, she estimated that probably fifteen percent of the price they quoted her was legitimate.
 The rest they would pocket.
 She asked them to wait while she retrieved a stack of coins from her cabin.

 They split the coins between them, barely even pretending that it was a legitimate transaction.
 With the coins stashed in their pockets, the depot men became quite friendly.
-"OK boss.
+"OK, boss.
 You can get on your ship-to-ship and contact the docking control office.
 They'll give you a dock assignment and turn the sonar beacon on for ya.
 If there's anything else we can help you with, you can ring us up on ship-to-ship as well."

 "Thanks so fuckin' much," said Percy.